EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 (1) Coordinates = degree + minutes / 60 + seconds / 3600

 By using Formula 1 a syntactic consistency issue is solved.
-Another ecountered error in the bridge file is the construction year of the some bridges.
+Another encountered error in the bridge file is the construction year of the some bridges.
 When mapping out some bridges are constructed after 2022.

 ## 2. Designed solutions